 Learn the “dirty dozen”, the top foods known to have high levels of pesticides.
 Either choose organic varieties, or omit them altogether.

-The safest choices are wild, organic, local, free-range, or grass-fed.
+The safest choices are wild-caught, organic, local, free-range, or grass-fed.
+Fatty fish is especially high in nutrients like omega-3s and a good food source of vitamin D, both critical for fertility heath.
 The key is to avoid animal products containing synthetic hormones and chemicals acting as xenoestrogens.

 Protein and healthy fats in every meal

 This also keeps blood sugar stable and increases fiber.
 More fibre keeps bowel movements regular allowing for proper elimination of toxins and unwanted excess hormones.

 They spike blood sugar and have a widespread impact on insulin, stress hormones, and reproductive hormones leading to further imbalances.

 Increase greens and brightly coloured fruit and veggies on every plate.
 These foods help the liver detoxify, and provide antioxidants.
 This is vital because detoxification actually increases the release of potentially harmful oxidative compounds that must be then neutralized by antioxidants.